 When you live with a Bully Kutta, you have to be dominant.
 They will only take commands if they think you are the boss.
 To be the boss, you have to run ahead of them when you take them for a jog.
 You have to be consistent with commands and use sanctions appropriately.

 Dominance is hard work and they will seize upon weakness to try to dominate you.
 With a dog of this size and aggression, you cannot let them get away with it.
 They will be gentle if they know you are in control.
 If they doubt you, they can be aggressive and impossible to control.

 Bully Kuttas will eat nearly anything but they need a well-balanced diet to maintain good health.
 They exercise a lot and sleep a lot, so you need to keep them in good shape with their diet.

 Sometimes, a little fruit and vegetables may do them good.
 Just make sure to do your research and make sure the dogs are allowed to eat whatever you are giving them.

 As with any dog, they need their teeth cleaning a few times a week and their nails clipped monthly.
 Their size and power can make this very difficult, so you might need a hand or a vet to do it.

 Bullys are quite clean dogs.
 They keep themselves clean and rarely need bathing or brushing.
 However, they do drool.
-A lot.
+And they drool a lot.
 So depending on your tolerance of cleanliness, you may give them baths as you please.

 Bully Kutta Health

-There is huge variety amongst Bully Kuttas, with different varieties having been separated by hundreds of miles and hundreds of years on the Indian Subcontinent, so there might be differences in health status.
+There is huge variety amongst Bully Kuttas, with different varieties having been separated by hundreds of miles and hundreds of years on the vast Indian Subcontinent.
+That being said, there may be a few differences in health status.

 Bully Kutta and Illegal Fighting